martinktay/martinktay/README.md

-<h3 align="center">Welcome to My GitHub Profile</h3>
+<h3 align="center">Harnessing Data for Actionable Insights</h3>

 <p align="right"> <img src="https://komarev.com/ghpvc/?username=martinktay&label=Profile%20views&color=0e75b6&style=flat" alt="martinktay" /> </p>

-👋 Hello, I am Martin Tay, a **Data Science and Computational Intelligence** enthusiast with a solid background in **Computer Engineering**.
+👋 Hello, I am Martin Tay, a **Data Scientist** with a solid background in **Computer Engineering**.
 With a passion for transforming complex datasets into actionable insights.
 I have hands-on experience in vendor and workforce data analysis and business intelligence.
 I am adept at extracting information from unstructured sources using advanced techniques like regular expressions
 , and I have a track record of ensuring data quality, integrity, and consistency.
 My tool kit includes Python, R, SQL, and an array of visualisation tools like Tableau and Power BI.